ekamperi/ekamperi.github.io/_posts/2021-04-13-gini-index-vs-entropy-decision-trees.md

 \end{align}
 $$

 Again, if we'd use base 2 in the entropy's logarithm, we'd get $$H \simeq 0.79 bits$$.
-Units aside, we see that the left node has a lower entropy than the right one, which is to be expected, since the left one is in a more *ordered* state and entropy measures *disorder*.
+Units aside, we see that the left node has lower entropy than the right one, which is expected since the left one is in a more *ordered* state and entropy measures *disorder*.
 So, it's $$H_\text{left} \simeq 0.27 nats$$ and  $$H_\text{right} \simeq 0.55 nats$$.
-The various algorithms for constructing decision trees, pick the next feature to split in such a way that maximum reduction of impurity is achieved.
+The various algorithms for constructing decision trees pick the next feature to split so that maximum impurity reduction is achieved.

 Let's calculate how much entropy is reduced by splitting on the "Balance" feature: